 ...it’s a Pixar movie version of a real-life phenomenon in which older men refuse to step aside so that a new generation can step up, take charge, and prove that they are capable of running the show...— Vulture.com; June 21, 2019

-Woody, the old "leader doll" from the 1950s, finds himself more and more displaced at the home of a little girl until he finds himself sacrificing himself to recover a lost a plastic fork.
+Woody, the old "leader doll" from the 1950s, finds himself more and more displaced at the home of his little girl owner until he finds himself sacrificing his parts to recover a lost plastic fork.
 The fork is the girl's favorite toy now.

 Are plastic forks more valuable than Baby Boomers?
 To a little preschool girl, yes.

-Woody is a little like the 1950's Howdy Doody, the marionette on old Black and White TV.
-He and Woody are both passe.
+Woody is a bit like the 1950's Howdy Doody, the cowboy marionette on old black and white TV.
+He, Woody, and their similar clothing are both passe.
 Howdy is in the Smithsonian Institution Museum and it's time for Woody to find something else to do, since his little girl is tired of him.